Links on SoundGuys may earn us a commission. Learn more.

 Is the KEF Mu3 good for phone calls?

 The mic delivers a good signal when speaking in a normal conversational voice, but it starts to break up a bit at higher levels.
 The person on the other line will be able to tell you’re using a headset, but voices come through clear enough.
-Calling from outside on the street, surrounding noise is audible, but not enough for it to be a problem.
+Calling from outside on the street, surrounding noise is audible, as is wind noise, and is worse than many competitor products in this regard.
 It’s certainly fine for extended business calls, ideally conducted in a quiet space.
 Take a listen and judge the microphone quality for yourself.

 How long does the Mu3 battery last?

-According to our controlled test, the earbuds allow for 7 hours, 46 minutes of constant playback with noise cancelling on—less than the quoted 9 hours, but respectable nonetheless.
+According to our controlled test, the earbuds allow for 7 hours, 55 minutes of music played back continuously with a 75dB (SPL) maximum output level, with noise cancelling on—less than the quoted 9 hours, but respectable nonetheless.

 The Mu3 supports quick charging, which is always a welcome feature—a 5-minute charge should provide around 60 minutes of use.
 The case provides enough juice for a quoted 15 hours of reserve battery, and uses an included USB-C cable (no charging brick supplied) for charging.